skyvers/skyve-dev-guide/_pages/charts.md

 ![Top example](../assets/images/charts/top-example-pie.PNG "Top example")

-Note that this chart requires your user has no privileges for Audit records.
+Note that this chart requires your user has privileges to at least read Audit records.

 ## Extending ChartModel